NguyenAnh2003/non-streaming-asr/docs/DOCME.md

 ## Understanding
 1. Convolution Subsampling: used for sampling the input data, with kernel 3x3 abd stride 2
 2. DNN can ignore input topology and resize into column vector, but with the audio feature (mel-spectroram or log mel) these contain low level features that needed to learn so that CNN is suitable for this solution.
+3. LSTM out (out, hn, cn) while hn, cn is used for feed into another NN, output here is prediction.

 # Development